AutomatisierungsTechnik-Voigt-GmbH/AtvK4200Lpt/README.rst

 Hints
 #####
 The Keithley 4200A-SCS sets the Python path and python home variables.
-This might result in trouble if you want to start your own installed Python environment (e.g. Python IDLE).
+This can cause problems if you want to start your own installed Python environment (e.g. Python IDLE).

 Use the batch file "Start Python IDLE.bat" to start IDLE with default Python path and home.
 (`Start Python IDLE 3.8.bat <https://github.com/ATV-GmbH/AtvK4200Lpt/blob/master/Start%20Python%20IDLE%203.8.bat>`_)

 Examples